-Where Should I Look to Find a College COVID-19 Vaccine from an Online School?
+Where Should You Look to Find a College COVID-19 Vaccine?

 Many universities have started offering campus-wide COVID-19 vaccines to faculty and students.
 To find out if the COVID-19 vaccine is offered at your college check with your school’s health center or medical services department.
 Other resources for finding a vaccine appointment are: